erling6232/imagedata/CONTRIBUTING.rst

    if the contribution is complete and ready for a detailed review.
 Some of the core developers will review your code, make suggestions for changes, and approve it as soon as it is ready for merge.
-Pull requests are usually merged after two approvals by core developers, or other developers asked to review the code.
+Pull requests are usually merged after approval by core developers, or other developers asked to review the code.
    An incomplete contribution -- where you expect to do more work before receiving a full review -- should be prefixed with `[WIP]` (to indicate a work in progress) and changed to `[MRG]` when it matures.
 WIPs may be useful to: indicate you are